-Power loss is at best an inconvenience and at worst a disaster.
+Power outages are at best an inconvenience and at worst a disaster.
 The team at Electricity Express understands this and is committed to helping you as much as possible.
 Please remember that Electricity Express will never cause your power disruption and can’t restore your electricity.
 We can, however, answer any questions and direct you to those who can help you.
 Please feel free to call us whenever necessary during our operating hours:

 Electricity Express – Customer Care

-POWER OUTAGES, DOWNED WIRES OR ELECTRIC METER DAMAGE
+POWER OUTAGES, DOWNED WIRES, OR ELECTRIC METER DAMAGE

 To make a report, you must call the Transmission and Distribution Utility (TDU) that takes care of the wires and poles in your neighborhood.
 If you don’t know, you can find this information on your utility bill or check this map.